Carsten696/STM32-DHT22-Timer-Interrupt-driven/README.md

 ## Known Issues
 - Timer interrupts conflict with SDMMC interface
 - In my circuit I found signal spikes during reading the data which made it difficult to use signal flank interrupts to detect the bits.
 ToDo: Robustify that solution.
-Would you like any additions or changes to this documentation?